Sober (Selena Gomez song): Composition

 "Sober" is a "booming" and "emotive" midtempo synthpop power ballad.
-Its "studded" and "shimmering" production consists of "chunky" beats, hand-claps, and dark 80's-influenced synthesizers.
+Its "studded" and "shimmering" production consists of "chunky" beats, hand-claps, and dark '80s-influenced synthesizers.
 The chorus is characterized by shimmering vocal melodies, During the intro and outro of "Sober", the producers use a digitally manipulated, chopped and screwed vocal sample.

 Lyrically the track is written about a failing relationship caused by a partner who abuses alcohol.
 The singer speaks of a man who faces a disconnect between his personality while drunk and sober, causing the inability to forge a connection.
 Gomez describes a lover who can only show his true emotions while intoxicated.
 Later in the song she expresses the pain she feels having wasted so much time into her relationship, and decides to leave her dysfunctional lover: "You've got a hold on me / You're like a wasted dream / I gave you everything / But you don't know how to love me when you're sober".
 During an interview with Nicole Mastrogiannis of iHeartRadio, the singer explained the meaning of the album track-by-track, saying that "Sober" was about being blinded by love in an unhealthy relationship: "It's easy to run away from your feelings, but I have to understand, and people need to understand, that you have to go through everything.
 You have to feel it.
 You gotta get through the other side as best as you can, and everyone has been in that situation where you can't help it.
 Even if it's not even that, it's like love drunk in a way."

 Melissa Haggar of Concrete opined that the song is "an intimate reflection on how people can appear so different in certain lights."
 The song has been compared to the works of Tinashe and Lana Del Rey by Vulture writer Lindsay Zoladz.
 Additionally, Idolator writer Mike Wass compared the song to the music of other "relatable-pop" artists, such as Alessia Cara and Lorde.
 Katherine St. Asaph of Time magazine noted that "Sober" was "disarmingly peppy" and set to "the sort of story you’d find in an Evanescence single".